kayshcache/coder-assessment-1/README.md

 ## Statement of Purpose & Scope
 ###### 300 - 500 words:
 ###### Describe - what the app will do.
-This app, dubbed will use HTTP Request methods to acquire data and information from any website.
+This app, dubbed Lacerater, will use HTTP Request methods to acquire data and information from any website.
 It runs only in the terminal, in that the only interface is the command line arguments, flags, and options.
-It will produce output to the terminal window for
+It will produce output to the terminal window that can be piped to other apps or methods in the terminal as well as produce an output file if the user includes that option when the command is run.
 ##### Identify - the problem it will solve

 ##### Identify - the target audience